absurditiesmedia/newliteracy-blog/src/content/post/basic-operation-astro-static-site-generator-blog.md

 - `utils/` directory: javascript functions for use in preprocessing of whatever data.
 Things like functions to format dates, or take a date and convert it to something novel like *w days, x weeks, y months and z years ago* you never know how you might need to change some piece of data around.

 ## Publishing your changes.
 So you've edited a bunch of files.
-You've examined your changes thouroghly on your local machine.
+You've examined your changes extensively on your local machine.
 You've even gotten a second or third set of eyes on it because you become blind to mistakes once you've been working on something for a long time.
 You definitely want to have **someone else** double check your work.
 Now you want to share it all with the world.
 In order to do that you'll need to understand the basics of [version control](https://en.wikipedia.org/wiki/Version_control) and you might as well learn [**GIT**](https://git-scm.com/) specifically since that the one everyone uses now.
 I'm sure you've heard of [github.com](https://github.com).
-To be honest, at this point I'd probably be suprised if a boomer didn't know what github was if it came up in conversation.
+To be honest, at this point I'd probably be surprised if a boomer didn't know what github was if it came up in conversation.
 It's really not that difficult.
 Think about it like a really fancy undo list, where the history is documented and doesn't go away when you close the program.
 There's also forks, branches, merges, rebasing, conflict resolution and all manner of other things to make you overwhelmed, but you **REALLY** only need to understand how to **clone** a **repository**, how to **commit** your changes, and how to **push** them to the **origin**.
 If there's more than one person working on your site, you'll also need to know that you'll want to run an **update** before you do anything.

-(but this is what **branching** and **merging** are made to help with... see all the stuff about verion control that makes you overwhelmed... really all the stuff in tech that makes you overwhelmed... all of those things were created to make like easier.
+(but this is what **branching** and **merging** are made to help with... see all the stuff about version control that makes you overwhelmed... really all the stuff in tech that makes you overwhelmed... all of those things were created to make like easier.
 So think of it like that when you don't want to learn a new thing.
 It's 100% there to make it easier to do things.)

 Ok, so when you got your project you ran